parmoo/parmoo/docs/about.rst

 The goal of a MOOP is to find numerous solutions that describe the tradeoffs between these (potentially conflicting) *objectives*.
-The solution to a MOOP is a set of achievable objective scores (and corresponding design points), describing the inherent tradeoffs in the problem.
+The solution to a MOOP is a set of achievable objective values (and corresponding design points), describing the inherent tradeoffs in the problem.
 This tradeoff curve is called the *Pareto front*.